2026North CarolinaUTILITY PRICE REPORT

-Utility rates in North Carolina have gone up 8% over the last year, and they will likely go even higher.
+Utility rates in North Carolina went up 8% last year, and they will likely go even higher.

 Duke Energy Progress Customers